Internal Links

 engineers simply for thinking up buzzwords and lying about timescales and

-totally indistinguishable from politicians, i.e. they are all mouth and
+totally indistinguishable from most politicians, in other words they are all mouth and

 bull!
 They spend every day at work trying to work out how to impress